rafaelaco/istio-certification-examples/README.md

  - Define traffic policies using DestinationRule
  - Configure traffic mirroring capabilities

+## Resiliency and Fault Injection
+Examples of how to:
+ - Understand and configure outlier detection
+ - Use resiliency features
+ - Configure failure injection

 ## How to use this project
 You need a kubernetes cluster running and configured in your context.